 Which is especially crappy if you are coming for Mickey’s Very Merry Christmas and can hardly enjoy the special characters and parade because of the rain.
 Even worse if you are coming for Mickey’s not so scary Halloween Party- nothing like having a weather proof costume!
 Sometimes the dessert parties will give you the option to reschedule- especially if you know far enough ahead in advance.

 First things first, make sure you check the weather for the day, especially on the day of.
-I know, your on vacation!
-But planning ahead and bringing the right gear makes all the difference!
+I know, your on vacation… but these things happen and it’s good to know ahead of time that your day might be modified because of rain.

 The Right Foot Wear is also incredibly important.
 Not only do you not want to fall, but you also don’t want to get blisters.
 I swear by crocs for the kids (with socks when it rains).